 The new tool is undergoing the final stages of development.
 Please contact me for further information, free trials, pricing, and research proposals.

 Missionmaker is owned and developed by MAGiCAL projects at UCL Institute of Education.

-Missionmaker is a games-authoring software developed originally in a project directed by David Buckingham and myself, with project researcher Caroline Pelletier and Immersive Education Ltd, a software company in Oxford.
+Missionmaker was developed originally in a project directed by David Buckingham and myself, with project researcher Caroline Pelletier and Immersive Education Ltd, a software company in Oxford.
 The project was funded by the PACCIT-Link programme: the programme evaluation, including a section on the Making Games project, can be found here.

 The tool was designed to develop aspects of media education conceived of as forms of literacy: an understanding of game design through playing games, but also making them.
 This shift to an emphasis on the production of media texts was already growing in media education, but while it was easy enough to see how making films, radio programmes, newspapers and websites might work in the classroom, making games was more challenging, and had previously either depended on a grasp of programming, or on the use of game-making entertainment packages which offered little insight into how conditionality and procedural narratives were designed.